x7177214/homework1-1/results/index.md

 ### Model Architectures
 This project use the [ResNext](https://arxiv.org/pdf/1611.05431.pdf) to do classification.
 ![](https://github.com/x7177214/homework1-1/blob/oh%2Cmfc%2Cobj%2Bges/results/arch.png)
+Trained from scratch.
 ### Loss
-It jointly minimize the sum of cross-entroy losses of the 2 taskes.
-And the loss is simply the summation of the two sub loss.
+Jointly minimize the sum of cross-entroy losses of the 2 taskes.
-We choose one of FA or ges to act as auxi-loss i.e.
+We choose one of FA or ges to act as auxiliary loss.
 ```
 loss = k * loss_obj + (1-k) * loss_fa_or_ges
 ```
+### Other detail
+* Resize image to 1/10 (108*192)
+* Random left-right fliping the image at 50% probability while training

 ## Installation
 * [pandas](http://pandas.pydata.org/)